rx-gy/autolinux/README.md

 TODO: fix the grub text - currently barely readable on white image.
 > [!NOTE]
 > The installer only works while the kernel is relatively synchronised with the sid repos.
 This means you shouldn't assume an installer built now will work in a month.
+> Further, desynchronisation can occur during the period where the kernel modules in the repo don't match the current netboot kernel for a couple of hours until the daily netboot is updated.

 ## update_preseed.sh
 This script handles creation and updates of the customised debian sid iso.
 Pulls the most recent netboot iso.